opensearch-project/documentation-website/_dashboards/im-dashboards/component-templates.md

 1. From the OpenSearch Dashboards main page, select **Index Management** in the navigation menu.
 2. From the Index Management window, select **Templates** > **Template components**.
-3. Select **Create** and then define the template component settings.
+3. Select **Create** and then define the component template settings.
+4. To configure aliases, settings, and mappings, toggle on **Use configuration**.
+5.

 Note that when you create component templates, those templates apply only to new index templates that you create, not existing index templates.